wingemo/wingemo/README.md

 🌱 I’m currently learning Cobolt

-✨ Below you can see some of my projects in Java, Erlang, Assembly, PHP and JavaScript ✨
+✨ Below you can see some of my projects in Assembly, Cobolt, Java and JavaScript✨

 📫 How to reach me: [Linkedin](https://www.google.com)